-1.1.7 Responsibility of Student to Declare Extenuating Circumstances

-You are reminded that an important responsibility rests on you to make evidence available, if extenuating circumstances significantly affecting your academic performance arise.
+1.1.7 Responsibility of Student to Declare Extenuating Circumstances available, if extenuating circumstances significantly affecting your academic performance arise.
 You must promptly discuss with your supervisor and consult the Graduate School.
 If such information is presented after you have been withdrawn, it would only be considered if accompanied by a valid explanation for the failure to present the information at the due time.